LautaroParada/variance-test/README.md

 - Lo, Andrew W. and MacKinlay, Archie Craig, The Size and Power of the Variance Ratio Test in Finite Samples: a Monte Carlo Investigation (June 1988).
 NBER Working Paper No. t0066.
 Available at SSRN: [https://ssrn.com/abstract=396681](https://ssrn.com/abstract=396681)

-## Future releases:
+## Future releases will include:

-- Publish the code into PiPy as a package.
+- Distribution of the code in PiPy as a package.

-- Include a step by step explanation of the Variance Ratio test in QuantConnect.
+- Include a step by step explanation of the Variance Ratio test in [QuantConnect](www.quantconnect.com).

 - Implementation of the Long Term Memory in Stock Market Prices paper of Andrew Lo.
 More details in the paper

     - Lo, Andrew W., Long-Term Memory in Stock Market Prices (May 1989).
 NBER Working Paper No. w2984.
 Available at SSRN: [https://ssrn.com/abstract=463442](https://ssrn.com/abstract=463442)

-- Implementation of several market Efficiency tests.
+- Implementation of other market Efficiency tests.